heliy/OPIPP/README.md

 ## Tools

 Here are useful tools that are not implemented in the current version.
-We plan to apply these methods in later development.
+We plan to apply these methods in future development.

 - [Estimate parameters of mosaic simulation by R](tutorial/estimate_inter_ps.md)
 - [Parallel process for mosaic generation by MPI](tutorial/parallel_processing.md)